The Fascinating Science Behind the Smell of Rain

 The little things in life often are what make us the happiest.
 A hug from a loved one.
 The taste of homemade chocolate chip cookies.
 Wearing warm socks right after they come out of the dryer.
-And, of course, the earthy smell that overwhelms the air after it rains.
+And, of course, the amazing smell of rain after a long-awaited downpour.

 It’s not all in your head, either.
-That pleasant, earthy scent, known as petrichor, is caused by the release of specific chemicals when the rain reaches the ground.
-It’s as if the earth is rewarding everyone for putting up with terrifying thunderstorms and sudden downpours sans umbrella.
+That pleasant, earthy smell of rain, known as petrichor, is caused by the release of specific chemicals when the rain reaches the ground.
+It’s as if the earth is rewarding everyone for putting up with terrifying thunderstorms and sudden deluges sans umbrella.

 Soil-dwelling bacteria called Streptomyces secrete a molecule called geosmin, BBC reports.
 When rain hits the soil, the raindrops trap air bubbles containing geosmin.
 The bubbles move through the raindrop and burst out of it as aerosols, even smaller particles dispersed through the air.
 Once the geosmin gets off the ground and into the air, we’re able to smell it distinctly because human noses are extremely sensitive to it.
 According to Smithsonian Magazine, some people can smell it even when the concentration is as low as five parts per trillion.
 (Check out these other smells that are proven to make you happier.)

-And if the scent becomes especially strong—and oddly clean—after a thunderstorm, you can thank ozone.
+And if the smell of rain becomes especially strong—and oddly clean—after a thunderstorm, you can thank ozone.
 A bolt of lightning can split oxygen and nitrogen, which may recombine to form nitric oxide, one of the compounds needed to create ozone.
-That molecule is known for its pungent, chlorine-like odor.
-Here are more facts you never knew about thunderstorms.
+That molecule is known for its pungent, chlorine-like odour.
+Here are more facts you never knew about lightning strikes.